MAnalytics/opitools/paper.md

 # Key Functionalities

 In order to perform the impact analysis using the `opitools` package, a user needs to utilize the `opi_impact()` function.The function draws from two other supporting functions, `opi_score()` and `opi_sim()`, to compute the observed score and its expectations, respectively.
 In addition to four different opinion score functions defined in the package, a `'fun'` parameter is defined in the `opi_impact()` function to allow a user to integrate their own pre-defined function of opinion score.
-This provision is to allow `opitools` package to be applicable to a wide range of application domains.
+This provision is to enable `opitools` package to be applicable to a wide range of application domains.
 Lastly, the key output from the `opi_impact()` function includes a summary statistic describing the level of impacts that a defined subject `B` has exerted on the observed opinion score concerning the main subject `A`.

 # Acknowledgment